fgauna12/fgauna12.github.io/_posts/2021-02-24-deploying-an-ingress-controller-to-an-internal-virtual-network-and-fronted-by-an-azure-application-gateway.md

 ![Creating an App Gateway Rule for HTTPS - Part 1](/assets/uploads/appg-rule-2-1.png "Creating an App Gateway Rule for HTTPS - Part 1")

-\
-Then the "Backend Targets"...
+Then the "Backend Targets"

 ![App Gateway Rule 2](/assets/uploads/appg-rule-2.png "Creating an App Gateway Rule for HTTPS - Part 2")

 Once the "Rule" is created, then the App Gateway should accept traffic from the public IP, through the HTTP listener, tied to a "backend" using the Rule and `http` settings.
 The App Gateway creates a new connection to the NGINX ingress controller through a private static IP and overriding the "hostname" so that the Ingress rule kicks in.

 ![Browser showing it works](/assets/uploads/appg-tada.png#wide "Browser showing it works")

+That's it!
+Hope that helped.